RisingTechOSS/risingOS_changelogs/README.md

 ---

 ## 👴 Deprecated Features (Removed Features)

-- **Columbus/Elmyra:**
-  - Removed due to deprecated dependencies and will be re-introduced once we learn how to regenerate the new java libraries.

 - **LockScreen Album Art Filter:**
   - Deprecated as of [QPR2](https://github.com/crdroidandroid/android_frameworks_base/commit/8f922ec2cb649b99b07a90836584702c4f22e0a9). - we will add this back no matter what happens